-Taja Will (pronouns Taja/they) is a queer, Latinx (Chilean) adoptee, performer, choreographer, therapist and restorative justice facilitator based in the Twin Cities (MN), on the stolen and occupied Dakota lands of Wahpekute and Anishinabewaki.
+Taja Will (pronouns Taja/they) is a queer, Latinx (Chilean) adoptee, performer, choreographer, somatic therapist and Healing Justice practitioner based in the Twin Cities (MN), on the stolen and occupied Dakota lands of Wahpekute and Anishinabewaki.
 Taja’s approach integrates improvisation, somatic modalities, text and vocals in contemporary performance.
 Their aesthetic is one of spontaneity, bold choice making, sonic and kinetic partnership and the ability to move in relationship to risk and intimacy.
 Will’s work explores visceral connections to current socio-cultural realities through ritual, archetypes and everyday magic.

 ‘[She’s] after connection.
 Looking at Will is like opening the door to a fire: [she] glows’ Lightsey Darst for MN Artists